hafbau/lecture_notes/02_14_oct_19/w4d4/notes.md

 ## Responsive Design

-- The problem: examples of unresponsive; pick on someone's tweeter
+- The problem: examples of unresponsive - spacejam; pick on someone's tweeter
+- Show a responsive website; github.com, healthgig.com
+  + what make these responsive?
+- CSS Features that can help:
+  + media-queries
+  + percentages
+  + ems
+  + max-width, min-width
+  + viewport
+  + border-box
+- Flexbox
+- Grid Systems

 ## Sass [30]